joel-beck/readnext/README.md

 The `readnext` package provides a hybrid recommender system for computer science papers.
+Its main objective is to suggest relevant research papers based on a given query document you might be currently exploring, streamlining your journey to discover more intriguing academic literature.

 It is part of my master's thesis at the University of Göttingen supervised by [Corinna Breitinger](https://gipplab.org/team/corinna-breitinger/) and [Terry Ruas](https://gipplab.org/team/dr-terry-lima-ruas/).